 Are you a history buff?
 In addition to visiting Bicentennial Park and the Tennessee State Capitol building, you should check out this guided historic Tennessee sightseeing tour in Nashville.
 You’ll learn some interesting historic facts about Nashville and the entire state while touring around intriguing museums, manors, and other important places.

 When you visit Bicentennial Park, why not stop by the Nashville Farmers Market?
 It’s right next door.
 You’ll find many merchants selling local produce, groceries from around the world, baked goods, crafts, and unique gifts.
 There are a few restaurants at the Nashville Farmers Market with vegan options: Jamaicaway Restaurant, Swagruha Indian Restaurant, and Bella Nashville.

-On my final day of my 3 days in Nashville, I set out to explore the neighbourhoods, parks, and gems that aren’t to be missed.
-As my hotel, the SoBro Guesthouse, was centrally located, I was able to immediately walk all over downtown first thing in the morning.
+On my final day of my 3 days in Nashville itinerary, I set out to explore the neighborhoods, parks, and gems that aren’t to be missed.
+As my hotel, Stay Alfred SoBro, was in such an amazing location, I walked all over downtown Nashville first thing in the morning.